 6. Sorting (18 Points)

 (a) 4 points.
-Consider the following class File.
-A file processing system requires files to arrive for processing in decreasing order of priority.
-If two files have the same priority, process the larger one first.
-Complete method compareTo(...); it must implement the standard compareTo specification.
+Consider the following class Author.
+Order the list of Author in decreasing order of booksWritten.
+If two authors have written the same number of books, order by decreasing number of copies sold.
+Complete method compareTo(...).